gitforwork2/gitforwork.github.io/_posts/2016-11-18-how-to-request-FOIA-from-USCIS.md

 What next?
-	You will receive a control number with-in 2 weeks with which you can track your status <here>
+You will receive a control number with-in 2 weeks with which you can track your status <here>.
 You will receive a CD with documents to your address.